daanstrik/Google-TV-on-a-USB-Stick/README.md

 # Google-TV-on-a-USB-Stick
 Ever want a Google Tv in your pocket?
 No?
 Too bad!
 Here's the tutorial!

 !!Works on Macs!
-EVEN WITH A T1 CHIP!!
+EVEN WITH A T1 CHIP!
+(Creators note: Works so much better on windows pc's/laptops anyway. but it should be universal. except for Apple Silicon.)